hoang-tran/hoang-tran.github.io/_drafts/how-to-write-unit-tests-in-ios-p2-behaviour-driven-development.md

 ---
 layout: post
-title:  'How to write unit tests in iOS Part 2: Behaviour Driven Development (BDD)'
+title:  'How to write unit tests in iOS Part 2: Behaviour-Driven Development (BDD)'
 categories: ios testing
-tags: ios objc swift testing unittest
+tags: ios swift testing unittest
 ---

+## Remind about previous post

+## Talk about some problems with XCTestCase

-## The better way
+## Introduce a better way of writing tests

-Before we begin to write unit tests in iOS, make sure you [have the project setup properly for testing](/ios/testing/2016/07/24/how-to-setup-testing-for-new-ios-project) first

-describe > context > it
-beforeEach, afterEach
-beforeAll, afterAll
+First, talk about way in pseudo code step by step
+{% highlight abc %}
+describe a Gun
+{% endhighlight %}
+{% highlight abc %}
+describe a Gun
+  shoot
+  reload
+{% endhighlight %}
+{% highlight abc %}
+describe a Gun
+  shoot
+    when has bullets
+    when has no bullet
+  reload
+{% endhighlight %}
+{% highlight abc %}
+describe a Gun
+  shoot
+    when has bullets
+      it can shoot
+    when has no bullet
+      it can not shoot
+  reload
+    it reloads the gun with full bullets
+{% endhighlight %}

 ## Practice writing tests for a calculator class

 TDD step by step to create a calculator with these methods:

 * add/subtract/multiply/divide
 * factorial
 * power

-## What makes unit test hard?

-* Dependencies

-## Which part should we write unit tests for?

-* What you **SHOULD** unit test:
-  * model
-  * network layer
-  * database layer
-  * utilities/helpers/extensions

-* What you **SHOULD NOT** unit test:
-  * controller
-  * view
-  * class that has lots of dependencies
+## Wrap up